tasmota/docs/docs/Berry.md

 The light is bright
 ```

-The same fucntion can be used with multiple triggers.
+The same function can be used with multiple triggers.

 Example if the function to process an ADC input should be triggered both by the `tele/SENSOR`
 message and the result of a `Status 10` command: